ringlej/ptxdist/doc/dev_manual.rst

 Runtime Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-Many packages are using runtime configuration files along with their
+Many packages are using run-time configuration files along with their
 executables and libraries.
 PTXdist provides default configuration files
 for the most common cases.
 These files can be found in the
 ``generic/etc`` directory and they are using the same names as the ones
-at runtime (and their install directory on the target side will also be
+at run-time (and their install directory on the target side will also be
 ``/etc``).

 But some of these default configuration files are empty, due to the